justingeeslin/cogtool/README.txt

 interfaces, and predict how much better your new designs will be.

 CogTool is free software, released under the FSF Lesser Gnu Public License.
-See LGPL.txt for details.
+See LICENSE.txt for details.

 The source code for CogTool is now (as of 9 December 2013) stored on GitHub.
 To access it clone: